sybetjeh/Fyreactyl-Docs/docs/Fyreactyl/Install.md

 # Installation

 :::warning READ BEFORE PROCEEDING!
-I have spent hours making this documentation to help yoy.
+I have spent hours making this documentation to help you.
 You're supposed to at least have basic linux knowledge, and you're also supposed to understand what commands you're running.
 :::

 ## Supported Operating Systems